Macross: Do You Remember Love?: Plot

-Exiting from the fold, Hikaru and Misa arrive on a desolate world that turns out to be Earth, as the entire population was wiped out by a prior Zentradi attack.
-As the two officers roam the remains of the planet, they become closer.
-They also discover an ancient city of the Protoculture, where the mysterious origins of the alien giants is revealed.
-In the city, Misa discovers an artifact that contains lyrics to an ancient song.
+Hikaru and Misa arrive on a desolate world that turns out to be Earth, wiped out by a prior Zentradi attack.
+The two officers grow closer, and discover an ancient city of the Protoculture, where the mysterious origins of the alien giants is revealed.
+In the city, Misa discovers an artifact that contains lyrics to an ancient love song.

 Many days later, the Macross arrives on Earth.
-Just as Hikaru and Misa are debriefing their story to Captain Bruno J. Global, the fortress is attacked by a Meltrandi fleet.
-During the battle, ace pilot Maximilian Jenius defeats Millia aboard the Meltrandi's main ship, which destroys the Macross main cannons with one shot.
-The Meltrandi are forced to retreat when the Zentradi arrive - with Minmay's singing voice as their weapon.
+Just as Hikaru and Misa are debriefing their story to Captain Bruno J. Global, the fortress is attacked by the Meltrandi.
+Despite destroying part of the Macross, the Meltrandi are forced to retreat when the Zentradi arrive, using Minmay's singing voice as their weapon.

 Captain Global announces a truce and a military pact between the Macross and the Zentradi.
 Hikaru and Minmay reunite, but Minmay realizes he is now with Misa.
-Meanwhile, Misa works on translating the ancient song for use as a cultural weapon, as requested by Boddole Zer.
-However, when the Meltrandi return to attack, Boddole Zer loses patience and recklessly has his capital ship wipe out half the fleets of both factions.
+Meanwhile, Misa finishes translating the song.
+When the Meltrandi return to attack, Boddole Zer breaks the truce and attacks the Macross.

-Once again, the Macross finds itself in the middle of a brutal war.
-Hikaru persuades Minmay to perform the translated song.
-As the Macross flies across the battlefield, Minmay's song causes a union with Britai's fleet and the Meltrandi against Boddole Zer.
-After the Macross breaks into Boddole Zer's ship, Hikaru flies his Valkyrie into the supreme commander's chamber and destroys him with his entire arsenal.
-After Boddole Zer's ship is destroyed, Macross bridge officer Claudia LaSalle asks why the song caused such a turnaround to the war.
-Misa explains that it is a simple love song.
+With the Macross in danger, Hikaru persuades Minmay to perform the translated song.
+As the Macross flies across the battlefield, Minmay's song unites the Zentradi and the Meltrandi against Boddole Zer.
+Boddole Zer is defeated by the combined forces.

 The film ends with a concert by Minmay in front of the rebuilt Macross.